 Second: Could impostor syndrome be amplified by a lack of strong mentorship, guidance, and support?
 Could it be resolved by asking for these from women and men alike?

 Rewriting the narrative of leadership and success is a challenge that women across the country are eager to tackle.
 Women’s clubs have been springing up at a faster rate than ever before.
 Of course, we know that women have gathered in formal and exclusive salons or religious groups for centuries.
 But what we’re seeing today is different.
-These clubs serve primarily to network, grow professionally, make new friends, and most commonly, to “empower” women.
+These clubs serve primarily to network, grow professionally, make new friends, and most commonly, to empower women.

 My challenge for us all is: let’s ask for what we need, from both women and men.
 Let’s ask our male partners and colleagues to join us in creating an environment where support, guidance, open communication, and constant re-evaluation of methods and practices is the norm.
+Let’s support other women doing this, too.

 We will need to create inclusive environments where we allow everyone to grow, ensuring women have a fair and equitable chance to succeed — taking the path that works for us.